Virtual Icebreakers for Zoom: Fast, Friendly, and Low-Prep

 7. Who Said It?
 Team Edition

-Why it works: Great for growing teams or cross-functional mixers.
+What it does: Great for growing teams or cross-functional groups who don't interact much outside structured meetings.

 8. Most Used Emoji